rlei/adventofcode2021/day6/README.md

 ## Problem 1 of Day 6

-Solved with x86\_64 assembler on Intel MBP 15" 2019, using [nasm](https://www.nasm.us/).
+Solved with x86\_64 assembly on Intel MBP 15" 2019, using [nasm](https://www.nasm.us/).
 XCode CLT is also needed.

 For it to work on Linux, syscall numbers will need to be adjusted accordingly.